How to Optimize a Webpage for a Specific Keyword or Phrase?

 There is a set of good practices that help to optimize a website so that it appears as high as possible in search results.
 Below we present the most important ones.

-In the beginning, it’s worth mentioning that you can easily and quickly test any website for all factors (not just those described in this article) in the Keyword Optimization tool.
+In the beginning, it’s worth mentioning that you can easily and quickly test any website for all factors (not just those described in this article) in the Keyword Placement tool.
 The usage of all best practices when optimizing for a given keyword is one of the basic and first SEO steps that must be implemented in order for a website to be in the top 10.

 All the recommendations below were created as a result of many years of observation and one-dimensional tests in a closed test environment.